Joe Torre: 1996–2005

-Off to an 8−11 start in 2005, the Yankees played their last five months at 84−48.
+After getting off to an 8−11 start in 2005, the Yankees played their last five months at 84−48.
 They won 14 of their last 18 on their way to employing a franchise record 51 players to overtake Boston and capture their eighth consecutive AL East title.
-Their season ended in an 5-game ALDS loss to the Los Angeles Angels of Anaheim.
+Their season ended in a five-game ALDS loss to the Los Angeles Angels of Anaheim.

 2006–2007

-Despite pitching issues and injuries, the Yankees won another AL East title in 2006.
-The Yankees would go on to lose the ALDS to the Detroit Tigers in four games that season.
+Despite pitching issues and injuries, the Yankees won another AL East title in 2006, but would go on to lose the ALDS to the Detroit Tigers in four games.

-In 2007, Torre achieved his 2,000th win to become the first major league employee to win 2,000 games as manager and collect 2,000 hits.
+In 2007, Torre became the first man to win 2,000 games as a Major League manager and also collect 2,000 hits as a Major League player.
 He later notched his 2,010th managerial win, overtaking Leo Durocher for ninth place on the MLB all-time managerial wins list.
-Next, he passed Stengel on the Yankees' all-time managerial wins list in 2007 and recorded his 1,150th victory with the Yankees.
+Next, he passed Stengel on the Yankees' all-time managerial wins list in 2007 with his 1,150th victory with the team.
 Torre led the Yankees to their 13th consecutive postseason appearance.

 After two Yankees losses to the Cleveland Indians in the Division Series, Steinbrenner said in an interview that Torre's contract would not be renewed if the Yankees did not defeat the Indians.
 The Yankees saved their season, and potentially Torre's job, for one day, as they won Game 3 at Yankee Stadium.
 Following the Yankees' elimination the following night, earning them another first-round exit, Torre's fate remained uncertain.
 That night, as he went out to make what would be his last pitching change with the team, the fans in Yankee Stadium chanted his name.

 After the season, the Yankees met with Torre and offered him a one-year contract with a $5 million base pay and $1 million bonuses, to be paid for each of three benchmarks the team would reach: winning the American League Division Series; winning the American League Championship Series; and winning the World Series.
 Further, had the Yankees reached the World Series, that would have automatically triggered an option for a new contract the following year.
 In spite of a pay cut from an average of $6.4 million over the previous three seasons, the new terms would have kept him as the highest-paid manager in the game.